Patanjali Yogpeeth: Acharyakulam

 Acharyakulam is a school based on Vedic-cum-modern education near Patanjali Yogpeeth, Haridwar.
 It is a residential educational institution for students from grades 5th to 12th.
 It was inaugurated on 26 April 2013 by Narendra Modi, the then Chief Minister of Gujarat.
 It is affiliated to Central Board of Secondary Education (CBSE).

 Ramdev's main aim behind opening Acharyakulam was to promote Vedic education and Indian culture.
 He believed establishing Acharyaklam will help to protect the culture of India and promote Vedic knowledge to new generations of Indians.
 In 2014, Ramdev proposed to the central government to have a new educational board that would collate insights from ancient Gurukul system and modern sciences, and bring uniformity in education dispersed at other such schools including Vidya Bharti Schools and Gurukuls run by RSS and Arya Samaj.

 Admission

 The admissions examination happens in December.
 The examination happens for the fifth class.
 The selected students are tested again for a week in Acharyakulam.
-80 boys and 40 successful girls get the admission after that their further education continues until 12th standard.
+80 boys and 40 girls are admitted to continue education until the 12th standard.

 Ramdev plans to establish 600 schools in 600 districts across the country.
 Apart from Indian culture, Sanskrit and Yoga, it will also provide education in modern science.
 In 2018 Ayush Sharma and Yuvraj Aaditya Arya received overall 99% and 98% respectively in class 10 CBSE Board exams.

 On 27 September 2018, Amit Shah, Trivendra Singh Rawat and Ramdev inaugurated new premises of Acharyakulam near Patanjali Yogpeeth Phase-1.